raj-gun/NonSysID/Examples/README.md

 % If set 'true', the algorithm will automatically stop when a convergence to a certain model is reached. x_iOFR = [true,true];

+% Stopping criteria for the OFR identification algorithm.
+% Select which stopping criteria ('PRESS_thresh' or 'BIC_thresh') to use for deciding when to stop adding terms to a candidate model.
-% Stoping criteria for [linear model ,nonlinear model].
-PRESS_thresh/BIC_thresh stp_cri = {'PRESS_thresh', 'PRESS_thresh'};
+% 'stp_cri(1)' for linear model identification and 'stp_cri(2)' for nonlinear model identification. stp_cri = {'PRESS_thresh', 'PRESS_thresh'};

-% Set value for stopping criteria for [linear model ,nonlinear model]
+% Set the terminating value ('D1_thresh') for the selected stopping criteria ('stp_cri').
-% The stopping criteria relates to how many terms are added to the model D1_thresh = [10^(-10),10^(0.9)];
+% 'D1_thresh(1)' for linear model identification and 'D1_thresh(2)' for nonlinear model identification D1_thresh = [10^(-10),10^(0.9)];

 % Specify if bias/DC off set is required, 0, or not, 1.